-Irish composer Ciarán Farrell was born in Dublin, Ireland and graduated from Trinity College Dublin in 1997.
-Growing up he studied piano and clarinet at the Royal Irish Academy of Music, and later the guitar at the DIT Conservatory of Music and Drama.
+Irish composer Ciarán Farrell was born in Dublin, Ireland, and graduated from Trinity College Dublin in 1997.
+Growing up he studied piano and clarinet at the Royal Irish Academy of Music, and later the classical guitar at the DIT Conservatory of Music and Drama with John Feeley.
 He also took classes with Ennio Morricone at the Accademia Musicale Chigiana in Siena, Italy.

-He has worked with and received commissions from the BBC, RTÉ lyric fm, RTÉ Performing Groups, the RTÉ Concert Orchestra, the Ulster Orchestra, Craig Ogden, The Smith Quartet, Gerard McChrystal, John Feeley, Feeley/Dowdall duo, The Chatam Saxophone Quartet, Katie McMahon, Cois Ceim, Irish Modern Dance Theatre, The Degani Ensemble, Concorde, and Codetta amongst others.
+He has worked with and received commissions from the BBC, RTÉ lyric fm, RTÉ Performing Groups, the RTÉ Concert Orchestra, the Ulster Orchestra, Craig Ogden, The Smith Quartet, Gerard McChrystal, John Feeley, Feeley/Dowdall duo, Damien Kelly, Redbrick Duo, The Chatham Saxophone Quartet, Katie McMahon, Cois Ceim, Irish Modern Dance Theatre, The Degani Ensemble, Concorde, and Codetta amongst others.

 Ciarán has also worked on numerous TV/Film productions including the internationally broadcast series 'Divine Magic', and, 'Eyes on the World'.
 André Singer, (MD of Cafe Productions), wrote of Ciarán on the completion of 'Divine Magic', '...a hugely ambitious undertaking which composer Ciarán Farrell took into his stride.
 I look forward to working with him again, although I suspect he will be in too great demand in the future.'
 Other production companies worked with include C4, Discovery, RTÉ, TG4, Littlebird, and Non-Fiction Films.